Updated: January 9, 2023 - 9 min read

 These questions might seem insignificant or even useless, but they can be your final chance to express how happy you are of being considered for the position.

 You should by now have enough tools to build or be able to improvise your own questions.
-Check out how to build a CV that gets to the interview, and learn which questions you should prepare for.
+Check out how to build a CV that gets you an interview, and learn which questions you should prepare for.